AGRINFO AGRINFO logo

 • cisgenesis: insertion in the genome of genetic material already present in the breeder’s gene pool.

 EFSA (2021) concluded that the mutations induced by NGTs can sometimes be comparable to those that occur in conventional plant breeding.
-This allows the proposal to distinguish two categories of plants: those where the effects of NGTs could occur in conventional breeding, and those where they could not.
+This allows the Regulation to distinguish two categories of plants: those where the effects of NGTs could occur in conventional breeding, and those where they could not.

 Resources